 full battery electric vehicle (BEV) in a van-type vehicle for commercial fleet use in 2010

+and a BEV sedan in 2011.
 We will develop these vehicles in a manner that enables us

 to reduce costs and ultimately makes battery electric powered vehicles more affordable